rsoetirto/revenue-and-suppy-chain-optimization/README.md

 # Optimization

 In these case examples, I employed the package cvxpy, an open source Python-embedded modeling language, to solve convex optimization problems.
-The case problems, seperated into part 1 and part 2 answer questions related to supply chain, resource allocation, finance, and investment showing the wide array of functions that the package cvxpy can help solve.
+The case problems, divided into Part 1 and Part 2, address questions related to supply chain, resource allocation, finance, and investment.
+This demonstrates the diverse range of functions that the cvxpy package can assist in solving.

 **Case Problems**
 ---